retaildevcrews/helm-validate-devcontainer/README.md

 # Helm Validate - Devcontainer

 This repository contains a development container (devcontainer) to streamline the process of validating and testing Helm charts.
 The devcontainer is pre-configured with essential tools, such as `kube-linter` for linting Kubernetes resources and `helm unittest` for running Helm chart unit tests, and `kubeconform` for validating Kubernetes resources.
-K3D is then used to deploy a light-weight cluster to run the Helm chart.
+K3D is then used to deploy a light-weight cluster to run the Helm chart for integration testing.

 ## Table of Contents